tizenorg/manifest/README.md

         $ cd ~/<Tizen_Project>

-####3.2.1) Cloning the Latest Source of All Projects over HTTPS
+####3.2.1) Cloning the latest source of Tizen profile over HTTPS

-To clone the latest source of all projects over HTTPS, perform the following procedure:
+To clone the latest source of a Tizen profile over HTTPS, perform the following procedure:

   1. Initialize the repository by executing one of the following commands, as appropriate: